znrm/speq/README.md

 Speq is TDD library for rapid prototyping in Ruby.
 It aims to work well anytime testing is desired but writing specs with existing tools may feel excessive.

 Speq favors simplicity and minimalism, which may not always be compatible with rigorous testing.
-The existing TDD tools for Ruby are exceptional, and Speq is not a replacement.
+The existing TDD tools for Ruby are exceptional, and Speq is not meant to be a replacement.

 ## Installation